UPDATE 10/9/2020: DA was contacted by Hiway Federal Credit Union’s marketing department concerning the upcoming change to a state charter.

 Credit Union Overview

-Hiway Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.49% (excellent) based on March 31, 2019 data.
-In the past year, Hiway FCU increased its total deposits by $20.45 million, an above average annual growth rate of 2.03%.
+Hiway Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.75% (excellent) based on June 30, 2020 data.
+In the past year, Hiway FCU increased its total non-brokered deposits by $234.68 million, an excellent annual growth rate of 23.02%.
 Please refer to our financial overview of Hiway Federal Credit Union (NCUA Charter # 24360) for more details.

-Established in 1931 for the benefit of the employees of the Minnesota Highway Department, Hiway Federal Credit Union is currently Minnesota’s fifth largest credit union, with nearly 75,000 members and assets in excess of $1.1 billion.
-In 2014, Hiway FCU was honored with a Desjardins Adult Financial Education Award, which is named after Alphonse Desjardins, the "father" of the North American credit union movement.
-Jointly sponsored by the Minnesota Credit Union Network and the Credit Union National Association, the award recognizes leadership in improving adult financial literacy by a credit union.
+Established in 1931 for the benefit of the employees of the Minnesota Highway Department, Hiway Federal Credit Union is currently Minnesota’s sixth largest credit union, with more than 78,000 members and assets in excess of $1.4 billion.
+In July, Hiway FCU announced it had been named one of the “Top Workplaces in Minnesota” by the StarTribune for the seventh consecutive year.

-When compared to 214 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit ($5k or less) and are nationally available, Hiway Federal Credit Union's 14-month Certificate APY currently ranks second.
+When compared to 211 similar length-of-term CDs tracked by DepositAccounts.com that require a minimum deposit of $25k or less and are nationally available, Hiway Federal Credit Union's 36-47 month CD APY currently ranks second.

-When compared to 179 similar length-of-term CDs tracked by DepositAccounts.com that are nationally available, Hiway Federal Credit Union's 60-month Certificate APY currently ranks fourth, regardless of minimum deposit requirement.
+When compared to 179 similar length-of-term CDs tracked by DepositAccounts.com that require a minimum deposit of $25k or less and are nationally available, Hiway Federal Credit Union's 48-59 month CD APY currently ranks second.

 To look for the best CD rates, either nationwide or state-specific, please refer to our CD Rates Table page.